 ...with East Oxford's legendary worldpunkfolkskiffle outfit Inflatable Buddha

 ...improvising live to silent films with The Mighty Wurlitzer

 ... at Arcane Festival (compering/co-organising/performing)

 Susanna Starling grew up surrounded by jazz, folk and classical music, sang from an early age and started learning the bass aged 11.
-After 10+ years of orchestral playing she finally got around to playing the kind of stuff she picked up the bass to play, in a bluegrass outfit with two lovely Oxford Classics fellows and then in crazy-ass world-punk-folk-skiffle band Inflatable Buddha, formed with awesome performance poet Steve Larkin, hurdy-gurdist Mauro Sanin & tabla player David Hart (and with whom she was lucky enough to tour Canadian Fringe Theatre festivals in 2008).
-She now plays bass and sings with folky trio The Boot Band and occasionally performs solo (in which guise she has supported Cara Dillon at Arlington Arts, Newbury, played for Oxford Contemporary Music and provided music for numerous birthdays, parties and weddings).
+After 10+ years of orchestral playing she finally got around to playing the kind of stuff she picked up the bass to play, in a bluegrass outfit with two lovely Oxford Classics fellows and then in crazy-ass world-punk-folk-skiffle band Inflatable Buddha, initially formed with awesome performance poet Steve Larkin, hurdy-gurdist Mauro Sanin & tabla player David Hart (and with whom she was lucky enough to tour Canadian Fringe Theatre festivals in 2008).
+She now plays bass and sings with eclectic folky trio The Boot Band and occasionally performs solo (in which guise she has supported Cara Dillon at Arlington Arts, Newbury, played for Oxford Contemporary Music and provided music for numerous birthdays, parties and weddings).